SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/workers.rst

 stanza at the end of the module.

-The minimum possible :py:func:`main` functions is shown in lines 32 to 34:
+The minimum possible :py:func:`main` function is shown in lines 32 to 34:

 .. code-block:: python